Silbad/vue-tailwind-player/README.md

 # vue-tailwind-player

-A web audio player with vue3 &amp; tailwind
+A web audio player with Vue 3, Vite &amp; Tailwind